 Examples of NEAT+ field application by humanitarian organizations

-NEAT+ has been successfully pilot tested and applied by over ten humanitarian organizations in operations worldwide.
+NEAT+ has been successfully pilot tested and applied by over ten humanitarian organizations in around 20 field operations worldwide.
 See examples and links to the findings of previous NEAT+ environmental scoping missions below:

 - NEAT+ pilot test with the UN Refugee Agency (UNHCR) and the JEU in the Mantapala refugee settlement, Zambia, on the border with the Democratic Republic of Congo.
 The pilot test identified and synthesized multiple risks facing the settlement including those relating to specific food security, shelter and WASH activities.
 Consult how the NEAT+ piloting process unfolded in Zambia here or read more about it here.